RESource-RE/SCD-WP7/README.md

 I used dnSpy to export the VSProj and VS 2022 to compile.

+# Known issues

+PC port has no music, only sounds

 ## How to build

 Install the following dependencies: